penn-cnt/scalp_deep-learning/scripts/codehub/README.md

 ### `code_diagram.py`
 A utility script that generates a diagram of all the code in the codehub repository.
 It also prints documentation for each component, making it easier to visualize and understand the overall structure.

-### `pipeline_manager.py`
+### `epipy.py`
 The main script of the repository.
-It kicks off the workflows and is the front-end of EPIPY/codehub.
+It kicks off the workflows and is the front-end for lab workflows.

 ## Folders